markmfredrickson/optmatch/README.md

 Like the `exactMatch` function, the results of `caliper` used the sparse matrix representation mentioned above, so can be very efficient for large, sparse problems.
+As noted previously, if using the `glm` or `numeric` methods of `mdist`, passing the caliper's width in the `caliper` argument can be more efficient.

 ### Speeding up computation

 In addition to the space advantages of only storing the finite entries in a sparse matrix, the results of `exactMatch` and `caliper` can be used to speed up computation of *new* distances.
-The `mdist` function that we saw earlier has an argument called `exclusions` that helps filter the resulting computation to only interesting pairs.
-Here, interesting is defined as a pair that as a finite entry in a distance matrix.
-Since `exactMatch` and `caliper` use finite entries denote valid pairs, they make excellent sources of `exclusions` argument.
+The `mdist` function that we saw earlier has an argument called `within` that helps filter the resulting computation to only the finite entries in the `within` matrix.
+Since `exactMatch` and `caliper` use finite entries denote valid pairs, they make excellent sources of the `within` argument.

 Instead of creating the entire Euclidean distance matrix and *then* filtering out cross-strata matches, we use the results of `exactMatch` to compute only